Ending a Civil Partnership: Legal Criteria and Process

 Reasons to end a civil partnership

-You will need to prove that your civil partnership is broken beyond repair before you can bring it to a legal end.
-On your dissolution order, you will need to provide a reason why your relationship is over.
-There are four scenarios where you can legally claim that your relationship is ‘irretrievably’ broken:
+You will need to show that your civil partnership has broken down beyond repair before you can legally end it.
+On your dissolution application, you will need to give a reason why your relationship is over.
+There are four situations where you can legally claim that your relationship has irretrievably broken down:

 Unreasonable behaviour

-To use unreasonable behaviour as a reason for ending your civil partnership, you must demonstrate that your civil partner’s behaviour goes beyond what anyone can reasonably be expected to put up with and has made living together impossible.
-This could range from criminal behaviour to things that make you feel uncomfortable living together, such as:
+To use unreasonable behaviour as a reason for ending your civil partnership, you must show that your civil partner’s behaviour goes beyond what anyone can reasonably be expected to put up with and has made living together impossible.
+This could range from criminal behaviour to actions that make you feel uncomfortable living together, such as:

 • Your partner is rarely home